-- Be selected by the student's teacher; - Be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - Include evidence that the benchmarks assessed by the grade 3 statewide, standardized English Language Arts assessment have been met.
-Evidence is to include grade-level passages that are approximately fifty (50) percent literary text and fifty (50) percent informational text, and that are between 100-700 words with an average of 500 words.
-Such evidence could include chapter or unit tests from the district's/school's adopted core
+be selected by the student's teacher,

+- be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom - include evidence that the benchmarks assessed by the grade 3 reading FSA have been met.
+This includes multiple-choice items and passages that are approximately 60% literary text and 40% information text, and that are between 100-700 words with an average of 500 words, and - be an organized collection of evidence of the student's mastery of the Florida Standards Benchmarks for Language Arts that are assessed by the grade 3 reading FSA - for each of the 14 benchmarks, there must be at least three demonstrations of mastery at 70% or above.